toilville/code-of-conduct/SECURITY.md

 3. **Secure documentation** - Store violation reports securely
 4. **Regular updates** - Keep your Code of Conduct current with our latest version

+**Sponsored by Toilville** - We believe in building inclusive communities where everyone can thrive.
+We stand with the principles that No One Is Illegal, Black Rights Matter, and we must Protect Trans Kids.
+Need assistance with secure community management practices?
+[Contact us](https://www.itstoilville.com/) for professional support.

 Thank you for helping keep our community resources safe and effective!